 - Make the sauce

 - 1. In a small Dutch oven or other heavy pot over medium heat, melt the butter.
 Add the onion, the fennel, the garlic, 2 teaspoons oregano, the red pepper flakes, and a pinch salt.
 Saute until the vegetables are soft and fragrant, about 10 minutes.

 - 2. Add the carrot and saute for 2 to 3 minutes.
 Add the tomatoes with their juice, stirring to break them up with a wooden spoon.
 Add another pinch of salt.
 Reduce the heat to low and cook, uncovered, at the barest simmer, stirring occasionally, until the tomatoes are reduced and beginning to separate from the oil, at least 2 hours or up to 3 hours.

 - 3. Add the remaining 2 teaspoons oregano and salt and pepper to taste.
-Let cool and refrigerate.
+Let cool.
 (The sauce can be refrigerated for up to 2 days at this point.)

 - Make the polenta

 - 4. About 45 minutes before serving, bring the water to a boil in a medium, heavy-bottomed saucepan.
 Add the salt and, whisking continuously, slowly pour the polenta into the water in a thin stream.
 Reduce the heat to low and cook, stirring nearly constantly with a long-handled spoon, until the mixture thickens, the grains soften, and the polenta begins to pull away from the sides of the pan, 40 to 45 minutes.
 Stir in the butter and 1/2 cup Parmesan and season with pepper.
 Cover to keep warm.

 - 5. Add the beans to the tomato sauce and warm them together over medium-low heat, stirring occasionally.
 Stir in the parsley about 5 minutes before serving.

 - 6. Spoon the polenta into warmed shallow bowls and make a well in the center of each serving.
-Spoon the tomato sauce into the well.
+Spoon some of the beans and tomato sauce into each well.
 Garnish with Parmesan cheese.